Skip to content

 Fishmeal-Based Floating Pellets

-Some primarily contain fish meal as one predominant ingredient which makes such pellets richer in protein thus suitable for large number of species including carp and trout mainly among others.
-Naturally having sweet smell associated with this particular formula makes plenty of pelleted foods irresistible choice among many surfacers.
+Some pellets contain fish meal as the main ingredient which makes floating pellets richer in protein thus suitable for large number of species including carp among others.
+Many commercial pellets are enhanced with flavours like sweeteners (e.g., molasses) or attractants to make them more appealing to fish.

 Plant-Based Floating Pellets

-Those created using soy or maize components offer environmentally sound choices for some fishing enthusiasts.
-Another group of fish is represented by breams and roaches that sometimes prefer more muted aroma coming from plant-based feeder.
+Those created using soy or maize components offer environmentally sound choices for some fishing enthusiasts. bream and roach are examples of fish species that sometimes prefer plant-based feeds with more muted aromas.

 Flavoured Floating Pellets